thavel/nyuki/README.md

 This is 'timon'
 """
 import logging
-from nyuki import Nyuki, resource, on_event from nyuki.events import Event from nyuki.capabilities import Response
+from nyuki import Nyuki, resource from nyuki.capabilities import Response